practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/README.md

 <br/>

-## Selected features of Mercury
+## Selected features of and tips for Mercury

 Mercury has a dedicated **string builder**: https://github.com/Mercury-Language/mercury/blob/fca4505501852e5feda0734ff6c5ec6ac02bc638/library/string.builder.m

 ..which makes the [speed part](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/random_streams_for_perf_stats.m) of this program competitively fast with about 77 milliseconds execution time!

-See also these official "Raw benchmark times" in milliseconds:
+See also these official "Raw benchmark times" in milliseconds (*):

 - https://www.mercurylang.org/about/bench/times.html
 - https://mercurylang.org/about/benchmarks.html

+Apparently, the execution speed of a (compiled, binary) Mercury program can be an order of magnitude higher than the execution speed of a [SWI Prolog](https://www.swi-prolog.org/) program.

 <br/>